andrejlevkovitch/vim-hl-client/README.md

 0. Install `cmake`, `libclang-dev` and `llvm-dev` packages

-1. Use [vundle](https://github.com/VundleVim/Vundle.vim) for install this plagin
+1. Use [vundle](https://github.com/VundleVim/Vundle.vim) for install this plagin.
+Add to your `.vimrc` next line:
 ```vim
 Plugin 'andrejlevkovitch/vim-hl-client'
 ```

+and call `:PluginUpdate` in vim command line

 2. Compile [hl-server](third-party/hl-server) by `cmake`.
 Just call: